 Since the late 1970s, Scott has initiated numerous projects in North America to help families and communities more effectively address poverty.
 He has spent decades developing tools and best practices for helping low income people navigate their way out of poverty for good.
 Scott is the author of several books about poverty reduction.

 “The leadership and staff have a realistic, valid, and practical view of poverty.
-For instance, the leadership defines poverty and prosperity as the joint responsibility of societies, institutions and communities, as well as individuals. ”— Mary Jane Collier, Communications professor at University of New Mexico
+For instance, the leadership defines poverty and prosperity as the joint responsibility of societies and communities, as well as individuals. ”— Mary Jane Collier, professor at the University of New Mexico

 Circles USA Leadership Team